tzador/makedown/README.md

 ## Usage

-Define and document your commands in a markdown file, like [DEMO.md](./DEMO.md).
+Define and document your commands in a markdown file, like in [DEMO.md](./DEMO.md).

 Then use `makedown` to run them, from within the same directory or any subdirectory.